 Optimization of the distillation unit includes:

-Since gasoline is still a major product the refinery, the incorporation of NMR process analyzers to have power over the FCC will definitely contribute to a more economic management of the refinery.
+Since gasoline is still a major product the refinery, the incorporation of MOD-4140 process analyzers to have power over the FCC will definitely contribute to a more economic management of the refinery.

-The benefit of the NMR process analyzers is its feasibility to utilize the same analyzer for measuring each process stream, and to correlate between them.
-Major physical properties that are measurable by the NMR process analyzer include:
+The benefit of the MOD-4140 process analyzers is its feasibility to utilize the same analyzer for measuring each individual process stream, and to correlate between them.
+Major physical properties that are measurable by the MOD-4140 process analyzer include:

-Distillation, API Gravity, Water, Viscosity, Sulfur, Aromaticity, Concarbons, Basic Nitrogen, Asphaltenes, Refractive Index, Parafins, Naphtalenes, Carbon Aromaticity, Carbon Naphthenicity and Carbon Parafinicity .
+Distillation, API Gravity, Water, Viscosity, Aromaticity, Concarbons, Asphaltenes, Refractive Index, Parafins, Naphtalenes, Carbon Aromaticity, Carbon Naphthenicity and Carbon Parafinicity .

-Without any doubt, combined optimization of both integrated FCC production units, increases, its production capacity.
+Without any doubt, combined optimization of both integrated FCC production units, the reactor and the fractionator, increases, its production capacity.
 It definitely contributes to a more efficient utilization of the catalyst.
-By measuring the physical properties in FCC process streams, process conditions can be fine-tuned to optimize the hold-up time of the catalyst in the reactor, as well as in the regenerator, without losing its catalytic cracking capacity.
+By measuring the physical properties in FCC process streams process conditions can be fine-tuned to optimize the hold-up time of the catalyst in the reactor, as well as in the regenerator, without losing its catalytic cracking capacity.
 It is the fundament to optimize the utilizing of the catalyst to its highest extent.
-This is especially of great influence when switching between different heavy feeds.
-On-line monitoring of all process streams by MOD 8000 NMR process analyzers enables to be aware of physical properties in each individual FCC process steams to achieve highest possible process yields and process capacity of naphtha.
-This also directly reduces the cost of energy and catalyst, and by that the production cost of naphtha, and the overall production cost of gasoline.
+This is especially of great importance upon switching between different heavy feeds.
+On-line monitoring of all process streams by MOD-4140 NIR based process analyzers allows awareness of physical properties in each individual FCC process steams for achieving the highest possible process yields and process capacity of naphtha. also It reduces directly the cost of catalyst refreshment and of energy, and by that the production cost of naphtha, which leads to an improved overall production cost of gasoline.